emllnd/cvw2024site/src/content/week5/index.md

 Similar to other hand-based input mechanism, make sure that your experience avoid common design mistakes:

-- Reducing gorilla arm
+* Reducing gorilla arm
-- Avoid repetitive strain
+* Avoid repetitive strain
-- Consider ergonomic cost
+* Consider ergonomic cost

 For this week’s assignment, we do not use the hand tracking as the development difficulty is considerably higher.

-&nbsp;

 ### Examples